 *Admitted students who drop below a cumulative GPA of 2.5 have one probationary fall or spring semester to return to good standing in their major.
 Professional education coursework may be taken during the probationary semester.
 Students who do not raise their cumulative GPA to 2.5 following the probationary semester will return to pre-major status and be ineligible to continue professional education coursework until they meet the 2.7 GPA required for program admission.

 Passing scores on the Praxis Core or exempting SAT/ACT scores

-Completed application on file in TEAL and satisfactory results from a criminal background check (run at time of application).
+A completed application on file in TEAL and satisfactory results from a criminal background check (run at the time of application).
 View the full Cato COED CBC and Drug Screening Policy here.

 Please call the TEAL main line (704-687-8725) or contact your education advisor with questions.